 Change the 1st paragraph as follows:

 The format of a management frame is defined in Figure 8-34.
 The Frame Control, Duration, Address 1, Address 2, Address 3, and Sequence Control fields are present in all management frame subtypes.
 The In an MMPDU carried in one or more non-VHT PPDU(s)(#4529) the maximum unencrypted MMPDU size, excluding the MAC header and FCS, is 2304 octets is specified in Table 8-0a (Maximum DU sizes (in octets) and durations (in microseconds) per PPDU format)(#4473).
 In an MMPDU carried in one or more PPDU(s),(#4529) all of which are VHT PPDU(s), the maximum unencrypted MMPDU size is the maximum MPDU size supported by the recipient(s) less the shortest management frame MAC header and FCS.
+In an MMPDU carried in one or more PPDU(s), none of which are VHT PPDU(s), the maximum unencrypted MMPDU size is 2356 octets.

 Insert the following as the second paragraph (after the notes):

-If a management MPDU is sent using a VHT PPDU, the size of the MPDU is constrained by the maximum MPDU size supported by the recipient.
-Otherwise, the maximum management MPDU size is 2356 octets.

 CID 4910: